ivyliyuxuan/LI-YUXUAN-TSWD-Portfolio/dataviz2.md

 <details open>
 <summary>❓ My Thoughts on Visualization Design</summary>

-  ▪️ This is the chart working with web-based visualization tools and data,  so the design comes from the web page.
+  ▪️ This is the chart working with web-based visualization tools and data,  so the design comes from the web page.<br>

-  ▪️ I made the chart appear on the viewer's screen at a more appropriate size by adjusting the width and height of the chart.
+  ▪️ I made the chart appear on the viewer's screen at a more appropriate size by adjusting the width and height of the chart.<br>

 </details>